-The Prince Bishopric of Basel after 1813
+The Prince-Bishopric of Basel after 1813

-The title of Prince-Bishopric is a consequence of the status of the Bishop in the Holy Roman Empire, of which it was part.
-The bishop had the high status of a prince (Reichsfürst/Fürstbischof) in this empire.
-He stood above dukes and counts in the hierarchy.
+The title of Prince-Bishopric is a consequence of the status of the Bishop in the Holy Roman Empire.
+The bishop was a prince (Reichsfürst/Fürstbischof) of the Empire.
+He headed the hierarchy.